-1. Pursuant to ATCP 51.30 (5), within 45 days after the Town of Calumet receives an application, it shall notify the applicant whether the application is complete.
+- 1. Pursuant to ATCP 51.30 (5), within 45 days after the Town of Calumet receives an application, it shall notify the applicant whether the application is complete.
 If the application is not complete, the notice shall describe the additional information needed.
 Within 14 days after the applicant provides all of the required information, the Town of Calumet shall notify the applicant that the application is complete.
-This notice does not constitute an approval of the proposed livestock facility.
+This notice does not constitute an approval of the proposed livestock facility. - 2.
+Pursuant to ATCP 51.30 (6), within 14 days after the Town of Calumet notifies an applicant that the application is complete, the Town of Calumet shall notify adjacent landowners of the application.
+The Town of Calumet shall use the approved notice form in ATCP 51, and mail by first class mail a written notice to each adjacent landowner.